wwPDB/protein-modification-extension/Protein_modifications.md

 - A standardized representation of all PCMs observed in PDB entries
 - New PDB entry data categories that summarise the PCMs the entry contains
-- New CCD definition data categories that summarise the PCMs described the chemical unit
+- New CCD definition data categories that summarise the PCMs described by the chemical unit
 - Enriched descriptions of the PCMs described in the PDB archive

 The standardization and enrichment of PCM information across all PDB